MitchellKT/MitchellKT.github.io/_pages/about.md

 Hello there! :wave:

-I am a MS.c student at the Technion, working on some theoretical and practical aspects of Deep Learning.
+I am a MS.c student at the Technion, working on some theoretical and practical aspects of Deep Learning. :chart_with_downwards_trend:

-More specifically, I am interested in learning from limited or imperfect data, Meta Learning and Geometric Deep Learning.
+More specifically, I am interested in learning from limited or imperfect data, Meta Learning and Geometric Deep Learning. :globe_with_meridians:

-My academic supervisor is Dr. Chaim Baskin.
+My academic supervisor is Dr. Chaim Baskin. :microscope:

-Prior joining the Technion, I completed my BSc in Computer Engineering (Cum Laude) and Mathematics (Summa Cum Laude) mostly during high-school at Bar-Ilan Univeristy.
+Prior joining the Technion, I completed my BSc in Computer Engineering (Cum Laude) and Mathematics (Summa Cum Laude) mostly during high-school at Bar-Ilan Univeristy. :mortar_board:

-If I am not filling whiteboards with nonsense or crashing GPUs, you'll probably find me in the climbing gym.
+If I am not filling whiteboards with nonsense or crashing GPUs, you'll probably find me in the climbing gym. :climbing:

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.